bychakelena/projectToShow/README.md

-For my students
+My first project
 ( let's learn how to work with github )

-You should clone this repo

-Then try to change code so that personage starts move on button click
+I've cloned the repo

-You may change personage image
+I've changed the personage image

-You may change route
+I've changed the route

-You may change route points image
+I've changed the route points image

-Then you should index changes and commit them
+Then I indexed changes and commit them

-Then create repo on github
+Then I created repo on github

 Set this repo as remote

-Push your commit from local master branch to remote
+Pushed my commit from local master branch to remote

-Then create gh-pages branch on remote
+Then created gh-pages branch on remote

-Publish your mini-project and enjoy
+Published my mini-project and enjoyed

 _______________________________________________
 This sample is published at